golemhq/golem/docs/source/settings.md

 #### Settings

-- *implicit_wait*
+- *search_timeout*

-Default time to wait looking for an element until it is found.
+Default time to wait looking for an element until it is present.
 Default is 20 seconds.

+- *wait_displayed*

+Wait for elements to be present and displayed.
+Default is False

 - *screenshot_on_error*